Samat4E/CSE15L-Lab-Reports/Cse15l-lab-5.md

 # Lab Report 5
 **For lab report 5 I decided to look at lab report 3 (regarding find/grep, etc.) , working on various choices for a different command or commands.**
-in my lab report 3 we have seen about -W, -O, "^", -C and now we will see diffrent comannds on gerep -i,-h
+**in my lab report 3 we have seen about -W, -O, "^", -C and now we will see diffrent comannds on gerep
+-i,-h,,-H,,-l,-L and grep search pattern**

 ## 1, grep -i
   A case-insensitive search is ensured by the grep -i is option.
 No matter the alphabetical case, it shows as a string or sub-string